 The Teamup App for iOS makes it easy to use Teamup Calendar on iOS devices.
 See also this tutorial to get started.

-- Download the iOS app to your iOS device if you have not done so.
+Go to the App Store and download the iOS app to your device if you have not yet done so.

 - You can enter your full calendar link or just the last part of it, which starts with ks followed by a 16-digit random string.